proteinphysiologylab/FrustraEvo/README.md

 frustratometeR (https://github.com/proteinphysiologylab/frustratometeR)

-# Minimum code to calculate frustration in a protein (You need to creat a .py file an put the code below)
+# Minimum code to calculate frustration in a protein (You need to creat a .py file and put the code below)

 `import os`